publicstaticvoidvoid/VigenereCipher/README.md

 Vigenere cypher program to scramble a text and break the scramble.
 Vigenere Cipher is a method of encrypting alphabetic text.
 It uses a simple form of polyalphabetic substitution.
 A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets.

 This is my submission for the Duke prog III-  Java Programming: Arrays, Lists, and Structured Data

+The Vigenere Cipher is a more complex form of the Caesar Cipher.